 Statistics on Pedestrian and Automobile Accidents

-Across the state, there hundreds of hiking and biking trails, historic sites and museums to visit, even walking tours designed just for foodies offered in beautiful downtown Portland.
+Across the state, there are hundreds of hiking and biking trails, historic sites and museums to visit, even walking tours designed just for foodies offered in beautiful downtown Portland.
 But whether you’re strolling through The Old Port area of downtown Portland, (which is quite convenient to Hardy, Wolf and Downing’s downtown Portland legal offices), or strolling along the shore at Kettle Cove, pedestrians should be especially alert and aware anytime they are crossing the roadway.
-According to recent national trends, one pedestrian is injured ever 8 minutes, and one pedestrian dies every two hours.
+According to recent national trends, one pedestrian is injured every 8 minutes, and one pedestrian dies every two hours.

 Bustling downtown Portland and Lewiston are wonderful places to visit.
 But whether you’re hiking, window shopping or taking a stroll after dinner, pedestrians should also keep in mind that urban areas are much more dangerous than quieter roadways.
 Almost 75% of pedestrian deaths occur in urban environments, where traffic is heavier and there are more drivers, distractions and activity happening all around.
-70% of the pedestrian deaths occur at nighttime, and many involve alcohol.
+70% of the pedestrian deaths occur at nighttime; and many involve alcohol.
 According to recent studies, 47% of traffic accidents that involved the death of a pedestrian involved some alcohol in the systems of either the driver, the pedestrian, or both.
 Alcohol is a serious contributing factor in many pedestrian/automobile accidents; 33% of pedestrians involved in fatal automobile accidents had blood alcohol levels above the legal limits.
 Alcohol impairs driving, but may also impair your senses when walking, crossing the street and judging distances of oncoming traffic.

 One simple way to prevent pedestrian/automobile accidents is for pedestrians to limit the number of alcoholic beverages they consume before they hit the streets.
 Alternately, they can ask a friend to walk with them if they feel at all impaired.
 Drivers, of course, should never drive under the influence of alcohol; impaired driving puts pedestrians at risk for grave injuries or even death.